Troye Sivan: Music

 On 10 January 2018, Sivan released the single "My My My!", along with an accompanying music video.
 He confirmed that his second album was inspired by his then-boyfriend, American model Jacob Bixenman.
 The song was described as a departure from his earlier work, with Pitchfork calling his vocals "assured" and NPR Music describing it as "an infectious celebration of sexual desire".
-NPR also noted the significance of the song and music video displaying confidence in Sivan's sexuality, writing "[i]t's not every day you see a young, skinny, queer kid get to be completely himself in a music video, and Sivan makes us want to dance along with him."
+NPR also noted the significance of the song and music video displaying confidence in Sivan's sexuality, writing "it's not every day you see a young, skinny, queer kid get to be completely himself in a music video, and Sivan makes us want to dance along with him."
 Sivan's first live performance of the song was on 20 January as the musical guest on Saturday Night Live in an episode hosted by Jessica Chastain.
 Sivan later confirmed that his new album would feature a collaboration with long-time friend Ariana Grande, titled "Dance to This".

 On 16 March, his song "Strawberries & Cigarettes" from the Love, Simon soundtrack was released.
 It received a nomination for the 2018 Satellite Awards for Best Original Song.
 "Bloom" was released as the third single on 2 May 2018, following "The Good Side".
-That month, he announced that his second studio album is titled Bloom, while accompanying Taylor Swift as a guest performer at a concert in Pasadena, California, during her Reputation Stadium Tour.
+That month, he announced that his second studio album was titled Bloom, while accompanying Taylor Swift as a guest performer at a concert in Pasadena during her Reputation Stadium Tour.
 The album was released on 31 August 2018.
 The album's final pre-release track, "Animal", was launched on 9 August 2018.
 That same year, Sivan received a Golden Globe nomination for Best Original Song for "Revelation", which he recorded and co-wrote for the film Boy Erased.
 He was also shortlisted for an Academy Award for the song.
 In October 2018, Sivan collaborated with British singer-songwriter Charli XCX on the single "1999"; the two also performed the single together live on The Tonight Show Starring Jimmy Fallon.
 A sequel collaboration, titled "2099", was debuted on 6 June 2019 at the two artists' LA Pride event "Go West Fest" and released as a promotional single from Charli XCX's album Charli on 10 September 2019.
 In January 2019, Sivan released the single "I'm So Tired..." with American singer-songwriter Lauv.